pimbrouwers/pimbrouwersdotcom/posts/2020-12-08-fsharp-falco.md

 Now, this adds a fair chunk of code to our previous slim domain.
 But I'll argue it's worthwhile it for it to live here on the basis that this code is highly cohesive with the type and may end up being used in more than one place.

 [Validus][7] comes with validators for most primitives types, which reside in the `Validators` module.
-They all share a similar function defition, excluding config params.
-Using some loose F# pseudocode:
+They all share a similar function definition, excluding config params.
+Using some loose F# pseudo-code:

 ```fsharp
 Validators.Int.greaterThan {minValue} {validation message}